Alessandro-AP/JWTAuthentication/README.md

 ## Usage
 Documentation swagger https://app.swaggerhub.com/apis-docs/gaetan.zwick/Authentication-MIcroservice/v1

-You can change the JWT encryption key of the JWT token in the file `CustomAuthenticationFilter`
+You can change the encryption key of the JWT token in the file `CustomAuthenticationFilter`

 Once the application has been launched, two actions are possible: